 - An application for a building permit for building works relating to an established or proposed school, including purposes ancillary to a school (s201RG(1)(ca) of the PEA).

-- application has been made by an established or proposed school, and
+- an application has been made by an established or proposed school, and

-- subdivision has been carried out solely to provide land for the established or proposed school, or
+- the purpose of the subdivision is solely to provide land for the established or proposed school, or

-- building works are ancillary to the school.
+- the building works relate to a school or a proposed school, including building works ancillary to the school.

 If we are satisfied, we will issue a certificate of no GAIC liability for an excluded event under ss201RF(ba) or 201RG(1)(ca) of the PEA.